By: Steven E. Zeller, CFP, CExP, AIF, NQPC

 Wealth within a family can be a double edged sword.
 It can serve as an incredible resource to benefit its family members, but it can also be destructive and divisive.
 Destructive in the sense that if not properly tended to and respected, wealth can destroy the purpose and outcomes of individual family members, and divisive in the sense that it can damage the bond between family members and cause a splintering of the family.

 So how does a family address this topic?
 A good place to start is to change the way wealth is viewed and is approached.
 First, family wealth is capital, which equals potential (Family Wealth = Capital = Potential).
-That potential can have a positive effect or have a negative effect.
+That potential can have a positive effect or a negative effect.
 Secondly, family wealth comes in multiple forms – Financial capital, human capital, intellectual capital, and spiritual capital.
-Wealth in a family, means more than just money, assets and material resources, it includes all of the other things such as family heritage, reputation, knowledge, education, passions, purpose, relationships, achievements, personal growth, and values.
-In fact, the other forms of wealth that I just mentioned are arguably more important to preserve and grow than the tangible form of wealth, because without nurturing and expanding the intangible forms of wealth, the tangible wealth is not likely to survive and breaking family harmony as a consequence.
+Wealth in a family means more than just money, assets, and material resources; it also includes other things, such as family heritage, reputation, knowledge, education, passions, purpose, relationships, achievements, personal growth, and values.
+In fact, the other forms of wealth I just mentioned are arguably more important to preserve and grow than the tangible form, because without nurturing and expanding the intangible forms of wealth, the tangible wealth is unlikely to survive and may break family harmony.
 The emotional bonds, unity and harmony of the family members are some of the more powerful components that are critical for preserving family wealth long-term.

 Within family unity and harmony lies the development of trust, respect, and communication.
 These components should be developed and strengthened before financial capital is transferred and deployed.
 We will discuss that later.